Census Dots

 Native American/Other

-Of the 100 places in New Hampshire, Hillsborough is the 43rd most populous.
+Hillsborough is ranked the 49th most populous place in New Hampshire, out of 100 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Hillsborough was ranked the 43rd most populous place in the 2020 Census.

 Hillsborough's White Population